tzeumer/folio-docs/content/de/docs/000 Info_ DE-Version/_index.md

 ### Background

-- This translation of the official FOLIO documentation is an amateurish and unofficial recreational translation of [tzeumer@verweisunsgform.de](mailto:tzeumer@verweisunsgform.de)
+- This translation of the official FOLIO documentation is an amateurish and unofficial recreational translation of [tzeumer@verweisungsform.de](mailto:tzeumer@verweisungsform.de)
 - Translated with DeepL between 2022-12 and 2023-01 (see [English-German (DeepL)-Glossary]({{< ref "Englisch-Deutsch (DeepL)" >}})).
 Personal addresses ("you can...") were rephrased neutrally ("it can...").
 - Live cross-checking was done in each case via [https://folio-snapshot.dev.folio.org](https://folio-snapshot.dev.folio.org/).
 - It was first entered into the [GBV-Confluence](https://info.gbv.de/display/FOLIOGBVEXTERN/GBV+FOLIO+Documentation) and then moved here in 2023-02 as a fork of the Hugo version of the official documentation.
 Tools ([https://www.pastetomarkdown.com/](https://www.pastetomarkdown.com/) & [https://markdown-convert.com/en/tool/table](https://markdown-convert.com/en/tool/table) & [https://tableconvert.com/excel-to-markdown](https://tableconvert.com/excel-to-markdown))